Nigel Smith (literature scholar): Career

 He has also edited the Ranter pamphlets (1983; revised edn.
 2014), the Journal of George Fox (Penguin, 1998), and co-edited with Nicholas McDowell the Oxford Handbook of Milton (Oxford UP, 2009; Irene Samuel Prize, 2010).

 He is currently completing Polyglot Poetics: Transnational Early Modern Literature, which expands his interest from Britain to continental Europe and some colonial contexts in the Americas and Africa.

 He wrote and performed songs with Paul Muldoon in Rackett (2004–10) and Wayside Shrines (2010–15).
 He is currently setting some of John Donne's lyrics to music with the opera composer Andrew S. Lovett.

+Notable doctoral students of Smith's include Sarah Ross, professor at Victoria University of Wellington.

 Awards

 Smith was a Newberry Library/NEH Fellow (1997), a Guggenheim Fellow (2007–08), a National Humanities Center Fellow (2007–8), a Member of the Institute for Advanced Study (2012–13), a Royal Netherlands Academy of Arts and Sciences Visiting Professor at the Huygens Institute, Amsterdam, 2017, and a Folger Library/NEH Fellow (2017–18).
 He is the recipient of an honorary doctorate (Hon.
 D. Litt.) from the University of Hull (2014).